Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Mean-field theory

-Next, we describe how the above theory is modified for the model with non-zero-sum synaptic weights [Eq.(\ref{basic_equation_nonzerosum})].
-In this case, the dynamical equation is divided into microscopic and macroscopic parts in a slightly different manner.
-For $k=E$ and $I$, we have
+Next, we describe how the above theory is modified for the untuned model [Eqs.(\ref{dynamical_equation}) and (\ref{basic_equation_nonzerosum})].
+In this case, the dynamical equation is divided into microscopic and macroscopic parts in a slightly different manner: